-Important Changes
+Important Change

 Standard mileage rate.
-The standard mileage rate for the cost of operating your car in 1999 is $32\frac{1}{2}$ cents a mile for all business miles driven before April 1.
-The rate is 31 cents a mile for business miles driven after March 31.
+The standard mileage rate for the cost of operating your car in 2001 is $34\frac{1}{2}$ cents a mile for all business miles.

 Car expenses and use of the standard mileage rate are explained in chapter 4.